wakatime/jetbrains-wakatime/README.md

 jetbrains-wakatime
 ==================

-Fully automatic time tracking for JetBrains IDEs (IntelliJ Idea, PyCharm, RubyMine, etc.)
+Fully automatic time tracking for JetBrains IDEs (IntelliJ IDEA, PyCharm, RubyMine, PhpStorm, AppCode, WebStorm).

 Installation
 ------------

-1. Install the [wakatime python interface](https://pypi.python.org/pypi/wakatime) with `sudo pip install wakatime`
+Heads Up!
+WakaTime depends on [Python](http://www.python.org/getit/) being installed to work correctly.

-2. Install the WakaTime plugin for your editor:
+1. Inside your IDE, select `Preferences` -> `Plugins` -> `Browse Repositories...`.

-   a.
-Inside your IDE, select `Preferences` -> `Plugins` -> `Browse Repositories...`
+2. Search for `WakaTime`.

-   b.
-Search for `WakaTime`
+3. Click the green `Install Plugin` button.

-   c.
-Click the green `Install Plugin` button
+4. Click `Close` and `OK`, then Re-launch your IDE.

-3. You will see a prompt asking for your [api key](https://wakatime.com/#apikey).
+5. You will see a prompt asking for your [api key](https://wakatime.com/#apikey).
 Enter your api key, then click `Save`.

-4. Use your IDE like you normally do and your time will automatically be tracked for you.
+6. Use your IDE like you normally do and your time will automatically be tracked for you.

-5. Visit https://wakatime.com to see your logged time.
+7. Visit https://wakatime.com to see your logged time.

 Screen Shots
 ------------